 Reach, on the other hand, focuses on an entire population rather than individuals.
-Reach is the percentage of your target audience who will notice your ad at least once.2 So, rather than counting repeat exposures, reach focuses on singular exposures.
+Reach is the percentage of your target audience who will notice your ad at least once.2 So, rather than counting repeat exposures, potential customer reach focuses on singular exposures.

 To calculate reach, advertisers can use a measurement called the variable adjustment index, or VAI, which measures the percentage of passersby who actually viewed an advertisement.
 VAIs are also measured using Geopath’s eye-tracking studies and other data such as:

 - Impact of common board characteristics

 Nevertheless, both reach and impressions are important for understanding how well your OOH advertisement is performing.